 When I was asked about what my friends and I do for fun around the Seneca area, I was reminded of one of my favorite places to go when I have the time: Little River in West Union, SC.
 It is the perfect swimming hole, fishing spot, and local beach day in the Oconee area.
 The versatile Little River has something for nearly everyone.
 Even if there are other cars when you arrive, people are normally spread out so there is definitely plenty of space.
 My friends and I enjoy soaking up the sun and swimming.
-I have seen tents there before so camping is definitely an option as well.
 There is a beach area just before the bridge where I have seen families bring dogs and have a cookout.

 A good place to access Little River is off Burnt Tanyard Road in West Union.
 Depending on the mapping application used it can be referred to as Salem, as the town line of West Union and Salem are in close proximity.
 At the intersection where Old Highway 11 and Pickens Highway meet, take Burnt Tanyard Road and after 5.4miles , the bridge and immediate parking is on the left (leaving from Walhalla, it is a left turn at the four-way stop intersection).
 There is available parking directly next to the bridge that crosses the river.